U.S. heat wave sets records in central, northeast states | Honolulu Star-Advertiser

 U.S. heat wave sets records in central, northeast states

-With roughly 80 million people from Indiana to New England under a heat advisory or excessive heat warning, New York Governor Kathy Hochul activated the state’s Emergency Operations Center in response to high temperatures expected to last until the weekend.
+As roughly 80 million people from Indiana to New England sweltered under a heat advisory or excessive heat warning, New York Governor Kathy Hochul activated the state’s Emergency Operations Center in response to high temperatures expected to last until the weekend.

-“This is a deadly event,” she said, one day after the city of Syracuse hit 94 degrees Fahrenheit, topping a record from 1994.
+“This is a deadly event,” she said, one day after the city of Syracuse hit 94 degrees Fahrenheit (34.4 degrees Celsius), topping a record from 1994.
 “We have seen blizzards, we have seen flooding, we had hurricanes, we had tornadoes.
 But this heat event is most likely to cause more deaths.”

-As the heat wave began even before the official start of summer on Thursday, New York’s beaches and public pools will open early, in time for people to enjoy them over the Juneteenth holiday on Wednesday, she said.
+“You don’t know how hot my apartment is,” said Trammell, who turned 44 on Wednesday.
+“It’s dreadful, for me and Moe.
+You feel heavy even breathing.
+It’s oppressive.
+Miserable.”

-“A heat wave can be more than just uncomfortable.
-It can be deadly and life-threatening if you are not prepared,” said New York City Mayor Eric Adams.
+She and her friends have been going to movies and bowling alleys, anywhere to keep cool lately, but it’s overwhelming when it doesn’t cool off at night, she said.

-In Chicago, teams of city workers scattered across the city to homeless camps, trying to coax people to escape the heat in shelters, said Brian Berg, a spokesperson for the city’s Department of Family Services and Support.
+Teams of city workers scattered across Chicago to homeless camps, trying to coax people to escape the heat in shelters, said Brian Berg, a spokesperson for the city’s Department of Family Services and Support.

 “We check all the sites,” Berg said.
 “We provide them with not only water and food, but we’ll take them to the shelters, which are also cooling stations.”